rijkvp/Rust-Game-2020/README.md

 ## Goal

-We are going to create something in the Rust Programming language.
+We are going to create a 2D Top-Down roguelike game in Rust with SDL2 Rust bindings.
-We haven't decided anything else yet.

 Installation instuctions for windows: [install.md](docs/install.md).